swhitefi/Comparative_Genomics/day1_afternoon/README.md

 Now open BAM file by selecting File -> Read BAM/VCF file -> Select -> Rush_KPC_266__aln_marked.bam -> OK

-Reads aligned your reference are displayed as stacked at the top panel of Artemis.
+Reads aligned to your reference are displayed as stacked at the top panel of Artemis.
 Now right click on any of this stacked reads and Go to Graph and select Coverage(screenshot below).

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/select_graph.png)